 For this, three studies were undertaken and are outlined in the ensuing chapters.
-Theoretical and empirical explanations regarding emotional and behavioural difficulties and parenting interventions are outlined in Chapter one, including the literature on how adolescents' health and wellbeing are understood and evaluated, the factors that influence the development and maintenance of emotional and behavioural difficulties, the specific and central role of parents, parenting interventions that cater to the outlined issues, and implications for adolescents in the UAE.
+Theoretical and empirical explanations regarding emotional and behavioural difficulties and parenting interventions are outlined in Chapter one, that defines the need, aims, and hypothesis of this thesis are outlined in Chapter one.
+This includinges the literature on how adolescents' health and wellbeing are understood and evaluated, the factors that influence the development and maintenance of emotional and behavioural difficulties, the specific and central role of parents, parenting interventions that cater to the outlined issues, and implications for adolescents in the UAE.
 This background defines the need, aims, and hypothesis of this thesis.
-Chapter two describes study one in which the reliability and validity of screening measures were examined by using the Revised Child Anxiety and Depression Scale, English version (RCADS-E), as a standardised comparison in piloting its Arabic translation (RCADS-A), and the Arabic adaptation of the Strengths and Difficulties Questionnaire (SDQ-A) with 40 native and bilingual (English and Arabic speaking) adolescents from a private school in the UAE.
+Chapter two describes study one in which the reliability and validity of screening measures were examined by using the Revised Child Anxiety and Depression Scale, English version (RCADS-E), as a standardiszed comparison in piloting its Arabic translation (RCADS-A), and the Arabic adaptation of the Strengths and Difficulties Questionnaire (SDQ-A) with 40 native and bilingual (English and Arabic speaking) adolescents from a private school in the UAE.
 Both the Arabic measures had strong internal consistency, except for the depressive subscale of the RCADS-A among boys.
 Thus, findings indicated the suitability of the SDQ-A in identifying emotional and behavioural problems within this population.
 In addition to its brevity, breadth, and expansive norms, the appropriateness of the SDQ-A was supported by adequate internal consistency for the total score, and correlations with overall and disorder-specific constructs evaluated in the RCADS-E. These results led to the use of the SDQ-A in study two (Chapter three), wherein the prevalence of emotional and behavioural difficulties in a representative sample of 720 native adolescents from public schools in the UAE (response rate = 100%) was determined and the relationship between such difficulties and demographic and contextual factors were explored (Study two, Chapter three).
 The results demonstrated that emotional and behavioural difficulties existed at similar rates as those of normative populations and were influenced by gender, grade, affluence, and parental presence.
-Findings from study one and study two were important to draw an intervention plan for parents of UAE adolescents.
-Expanding on these findings, the third study (Chapter four) was undertaken to assess the effectiveness of online parenting programmes that promote effective parenting to improve adolescents' quality of life and reduce symptoms of emotional and behavioural disorders.
+Findings from study one and study two were important to draw anthe intervention plan for parents of UAE adolescents.
+Expanding on these findings, the third study (Chapter four) was undertaken to assess the effectiveness of online parenting programmes that in promoteing effective parenting to improve adolescents' quality of life and reduceing symptoms of emotional and behavioural disorders.
 Only 16 papers reviewing 10 online parenting programmes were identified.
-These programmes were mostly focused on helping parents of adolescents with substance use problems and tended to use family systems theories.
-Despite evidence for improvements in relational factors corresponding with adolescent emotional and behavioural functioning, programmes using an attachment framework for emotional and behavioural difficulties were lacking and none were tailored to collectivistic cultures such as the UAE.
-Thus, Chapter five considers the overall findings, methodological issues, reflexive experiences, and implications of the three studies in an attempt to offer evidence-based suggestions for future research and next stages in adapting a suitable parenting intervention for the UAE context.
+These programmes were mostly focused on helping parents of adolescents with substance use problems and tended tomostly used family systems theories.
+Despite evidence for improvements in relational factors corresponding with adolescent emotional and behavioural functioning, Pprogrammes using an attachment framework for emotional and behavioural difficulties were lacking and none were tailored to traditional culturescollectivistic cultures such as the UAE.
+Thus, Chapter five considers the overall findings, methodological issues, reflexive experiences, and implications of the three studies; in an attempt to offer evidence-based suggestions for future research and next stages in adapting a suitable parenting intervention for the UAE context.